 Things to See and Do

-The discerning tourists visit Temi to enjoy a serene and picturesque tea garden life, walk through the villages to get a glimpse of the simple yet charming life of the people here, be with the different shades of nature, trek through the lush ferns and dhupis, take long walks through the pink mist of Cherry Blossom trees during the winter season, get marvelous view of Kanchenjunga snow peaks to the north on clear days, get a glimpse of river Teesta down the 6,000ft gorge to the south, experience tea plucking at the gardens, and take a guided tour of the tea factory and witness tea processing.
+The discerning tourists visit Temi to enjoy a serene and picturesque tea garden life, walk through the villages to get a glimpse of the simple yet charming life of the people here, be with the different shades of nature, trek through the lush ferns and dhupis, take long walks through the pink mist of Cherry Blossom trees during the Autumn time (particularly in the month of November), get marvelous view of Kanchenjunga snow peaks to the north on clear days, get a glimpse of river Teesta down the 6,000ft gorge to the south, experience tea plucking at the gardens, and take a guided tour of the tea factory and witness tea processing.